 2 CRAZY WORLD - He mistakes her brother for a boy friend.
 Misunderstandings occur even when people are in love.

 3 DREAMWORLD - She is upset because her man is unrealistic.
 She urges him to face reality.
 The background vocals drive the verses, contrasting with the rest of the song.
 There are all kinds of checks and balances in ABBA's music.
-Certain titles are jammed together to distract from what might appear as cliches: "DreamWorld," "SummerNight City," "AngelEyes."
-Titles are secondary to their classical approach to rock n' roll.
+Certain titles are jammed together to distract from what might appear as cliche: "DreamWorld," "SummerNight City," "AngelEyes."
+Titles are secondary to this classical approach to rock n roll.

-After the movie in 1977, the group may have felt like "stars."
-If so, their delusions of grandeur were short-lived.
+After the movie in 1977, the group may have felt like stars.
+If so, their delusion of grandeur was short-lived.
 They sing "We're not the stars of a Hollywood movie."
 Reality has a way of putting high expectations in perspective.
-These ladies are human, not angels in white.
+The ladies are human, not angels in white.

 4 HASTA MANANA - The desire for reconciliation.
 Waiting for a letter.
-It is Spanish for "until tomorrow."
+Spanish for "until tomorrow."

 5 LOVE ISN'T EASY (BUT IT SURE IS HARD ENOUGH) - Love is something to work at.
 It must be periodically renewed.
 A country intro.